Zacks Earnings Trends Highlights: Meta Platforms and Nvidia

 Earnings Expectations for 2025 Q2 & Beyond

-The positive results from more than 23% of S&P 500 members have helped push the Q2 earnings growth expectation higher, with earnings for the S&P 500 index now expected to increase by +6.9% from the same period last year on +4.5% higher revenues.
+The positive results from almost 40% of S&P 500 members have helped push the Q2 earnings growth expectation higher, with earnings for the S&P 500 index now expected to increase by +7.6% from the same period last year on +5.2% higher revenues.

 We have been pleasantly surprised by the aforementioned favorable revisions trend, which validates the market's rebound from the April lows.
 Given the positive run of Q2 results, it will make sense for this trend to remain in place over the coming weeks as we go through this reporting cycle.